fjs138/franks-rails-blog/README.md

 # Project Specifications

-Create new posts
+Create articles

-View all posts ordered by upvotes
+List articles

+Display articles

+Delete articles

-Add comments about a given post
+Add comments about a given article

-View comments for a given post
+View comments for a given article

-Upvote posts and comments

 # Anatomy of Project